-The medication outcome has been assessed by the Medicines Optimisation Service further information can be found in the Assessment Report dated 13-Sep-2023 appended to this report.
+The medication outcome has been assessed by the Medicines Optimisation Service and further information can be found in the Assessment Report dated 6th June 2023 appended to this report.

-Medication incident logs are submitted each month in a timely manner and are sufficiently detailed.
+The home must ensure that monthly medication incident logs are submitted in a timely manner.